stu-wd/web-sprint-challenge-advanced-react/README.md

 1. Explain how to build stateful class components.

+step 1. import React from 'react' step 2. class Example extends React.Component {}
+step 3. you must include a render() {}
+step 4. export default Example;

 2. Describe the different phases of the component lifecycle.

+componentDidMount is the initial render that can be used to call API's and setState, it usually will run once.

+componentDidUpdate is usually ran every time state changes and can sometimes have a conditional statement in it.

+componentWillUnmount is called when a component is removed from the DOM and is no longer needed.

 3. Demonstrate an understanding of class component lifecycle methods.

+componentDidMount is used in the initialization of the app for API calls and setting State. componentDidUpdate is used for when state changes and makes good use of conditional statements componentWillUnmount is used for when the component is no longer needed, and for performing clean up.

 4. Define stateful logic.

+stateful logic is what it sounds like. logic that is used with state like event handlers and toggles, and basically any function that deals with state in the component.

 5. Describe how to test a React component with React Testing Library.

+step 1. import all the dependencies you need and components you will be testing. step 2. render your component step 3. follow the process of Arrange, Act, and Assert

 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.